-Courtney Weikle-Mills specializes in early American literature and children’s literature.
-Additional research and teaching interests include citizenship, Atlantic and early Caribbean studies, readership and literacy, the novel, and the history of the book.
+Courtney Weikle-Mills is an expert on children’s literature of the eighteenth and nineteenth centuries.
+Specific research and teaching interests include early American studies, transatlantic and early Caribbean studies, citizenship studies, readership and literacy, ethics, and the history of the book.

 Research and Publications

 Imaginary Citizens: Child Readers and the Limits of American Independence, 1640-1868.
 Baltimore: Johns Hopkins University Press, 2013.

 “Free the Children: Jupiter Hammon and the Origin of African American Children’s Literature.”
 Impossible Publics: African American Children’s Literature Before 1900.
 Eds.
 Kate Capshaw Smith and Anna Mae Duane.
 Forthcoming from University of Minnesota Press.

 Guest Editor, Special Issue of American Periodicals on Children’s Periodicals.
 22.2

 “‘My Book and Heart Shall Never Part’: Reading, Printing, and Circulation in The New England Primer.”
 The Oxford Handbook of Children’s Literature.
 Eds.
 Lynne Vallone and Julia Mickenberg.
 New York: Oxford University Press, 2011.
 Collection won the 2011 Best Edited Book Award from the Children’s Literature Association.

 “‘Learn to Love Your Book’: The Child Reader and Affectionate Citizenship.”
 Early American Literature 43 (2008): 35-61.

 Weikle-Mills teaches courses on children’s literature from a variety of periods, as well as classes on eighteenth and nineteenth-century American and Transatlantic literature.

 Englit 560: Children and Culture